 The Town's Finance Department leads the budget development process, and is also responsible for monitoring and managing the Town's financial health.
 Provincial legislation requires us to have a balanced budget.
 This means money coming in (revenue) equals money going out (expenses).
 The balanced budget needs to be approved by Council annually.

-Download the printable Budget 2020 Report here or scroll through the online version below.
+Download the printable Budget 2021 Report here or scroll through the embedded version below.